 What we mean by that?

-Let’s ask ourselves, is if for example in the manufacturing plant in a distribution center there is no inventory storage in between those two units and then if the plant shuts down, the distribution center will be out of inventory.
-However, if we were to keep a certain amount of inventory at a distribution center and the plant shuts down for two days, the distribution center can continue to supply customers.
+Let’s say you own a manufacturing plant but there is no inventory storage in the plant.
+And, on a random day, the plant shuts down, the plant will be out of inventory.
+However, if we were to keep a certain amount of inventory at a warehouse or distribution center, and the plant shuts down for two days, the distribution center can continue to supply customers.

 So in that way we have decoupled two parts of the system – (1) the manufacturing section and (2) the retailers who would need supplies for their customers.